thaingo/beigesoft-accountingoio-ajetty/README.txt

   c. add several digits, e.g. result is "NraccooTeaEston165" or "165NraccooTeaEston" or "165NraccooTeaEston165"...
 8. To make second (third ...) local beige-accounting e.g. for using web-services to import data from tax accounting to market one (at the same computer) you need copy folder "ks" with keystore into second (3-d...) and register A-Jetty CA certificate ajetty-ca.pem in the Java.
-In MS Windows there is GUI interface to do it.
+You can do it by using command line tool "keytool", on *nix OS run in terminal: keytool -import -trustcacerts -alias ajettyca -file "ajetty-ca.pem" -keystore /usr/lib/jvm/java-1.8.0-openjdk/jre/lib/security/cacerts
-  For other OS e.g. Linux you can use command line tool: keytool -import -trustcacerts -alias ajettyca -file "ajetty-ca.pem" -keystore /usr/lib/jvm/java-1.8.0-openjdk/jre/lib/security/cacerts
+  It requires ROOT permission, so do not care about keystore password (default is changeit). on MS Windows open Power Shell as ADMIN in beige-accounting folder and run:
-  It requires ROOT permission, so do not care about keystore password (default is changeit).
+  & "C:\Program Files (x86)\Java\jre[version#8]\bin\keytool.exe" -import -trustcacerts -alias ajettyca -file "ajetty-ca.pem" -keystore "C:\Program Files (x86)\Java\jre[version#8]\lib\security\cacerts"

 license: